 East Hartford, CT 06108

-Purpose: To develop young adults with disabilities towards their individualized healthy, financially sound, and meaningful life goals.
+Purpose: To create independence in young adults with disabilities while they plan and develop healthy, financially sound, and life goals.

-Mission: To use high-quality transition planning and implement a comprehensive transition service model to support young adults ages 18-22 in realizing their full potential by addressing their needs and goals related to daily living skill development, career or vocational planning, and understanding their opportunities for post-secondary education or adult learning.
+Mission: To use high-quality transition planning and comprehensive service delivery model to support young adults ages 18-22 in realizing their full potential by addressing their needs and goals related to daily living, community engagement, career or vocational planning, and post-secondary education or adult learning pathways.

 The Academy has developed a curriculum framework dedicated to a comprehensive approach to transition planning and services.
-This framework focuses on four main features.
+This framework, based on Charting the LifeCourse™, focuses on four main features.

-Developing a Career or Vocation: Young adults will explore various professions and vocations as well develop the skills and have opportunities that support the ability to obtain and maintain employment
+Young adults will explore various professions and vocations, develop skills, and have opportunities that support the ability to obtain and maintain future employment.

-Engaging in the Community: Young adults will explore experiences and develop skills that support what it means to participate in and use resources within the local geographic area of one’s residency and school/work as well as being part of familial and social systems
+Young adults will explore experiences and develop skills to participate in and use resources within the community as well as learn how to be part of social systems.

-Defining Post-Secondary or Adult Learning Opportunities: Young adults explore, develop skills, and experiences that build towards adult learning, including four year/two-year college degrees, technical certifications, adult education classes, etc., including learning how to use Americans with Disabilities (ADA) offices as appropriate
+Young adults explore, develop skills, and experiences that build pathways towards adult learning, including four year/two-year college degrees, technical certifications, adult education classes, etc.

-The Academy is located in East Hartford, near Main Street.
-This central location allows the Academy to have easy access to a wide variety of employment and community opportunities, as well as public transportation.
-The facility is designed to serve both as a classroom setting for learning skills related to transition as well as a home-like environment for learning skills related to daily living, including a fully operational kitchen and laundry.
+The Academy is located near Main Street in East Hartford.
+This central location allows the Academy easy access to various employment and community opportunities and public transportation.
+In addition, the facility is designed to serve both as a classroom setting for learning skills related to transition and a home-like environment for learning skills related to daily living, including a fully functional kitchen and laundry.

 School Hours: 8:30 to 2:30, Monday through Friday